The Canadian government is becoming increasingly proactive and initiating many more national security reviews

 Under the enhanced policy, investments by foreign state-owned enterprises (SOEs) or by private investors "assessed as being closely tied to or subject to direction from foreign governments" will be subject to enhanced scrutiny to determine whether they may be motivated by "non-commercial imperatives" that could harm Canada's economic or national security interests.

 Where a transaction gives rise to national security risks, non-Canadian investors should consider filing notice of the transaction with the minister at least 45 days prior to closing to obtain pre-clearance, assuming the minister does not seek further time under the national security review regulations.
 For an investment that does not require notification (i.e., a minority investment), the Canadian government encourages non-Canadian investors to contact the Investment Review Division at the earliest stage of development to discuss their investment.

 As in other jurisdictions, it is therefore critical for foreign investors to consider Canadian national security review issues in planning and negotiating transactions.
 In particular, an investor should ensure that it secures a closing condition predicated on obtaining national security clearance in Canada, where appropriate.
 It may also be appropriate for merging parties to allocate the national security risk.

 REVIEW PROCESS TIMELINE

-- Many more transactions have been the subject of informal national security review by the IRD, most often resulting in successful pre-clearance.
-Only a small fraction of the thousands of notifications and applications for review filed with the IRD have attracted national security scrutiny
+- We note that many more transactions have been the subject of informal national security review by the IRD, most often resulting in successful pre-clearance.
+Finally, it is important to remember that only a small fraction of the thousands of notifications and applications for review filed with the IRD have attracted national security scrutiny.

 1 Oliver Borgers is a partner in the Toronto office of McCarthy Tétrault LLP (T +1 416 601 7654, E [email protected]).
 White & Case LLP has no affiliation with McCarthy Tétrault LLP.